nodejs/examples/cloud/serverless/ibm-cloud-functions/README.md

 ### ZIP action

-The NodeJS runtime, where your function executes, has a [fixed list of installed NPM modules](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_javascript_environments).
-If you require more NPM modules, you can ZIP them with your action code.
+The NodeJS runtime, where your function executes, has a [fixed list of installed npm modules](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_javascript_environments).
+If you require more npm modules, you can ZIP them with your action code.

 ##### Fantasy name generator

-This example shows how to package a fun NPM module called [Fantasy Name Generator](https://www.npmjs.com/package/fantasy-name-generator) with an action function.
+This example shows how to package a fun npm module called [Fantasy Name Generator](https://www.npmjs.com/package/fantasy-name-generator) with an action function.

 1. Create a project directory and change into it: